-I adapted the recipe from Mark Hayman’s cookbook What The Hell Shall I cook?
-It’s not the type of cookbooks that I buy but he has many excellent recipes and vital information about nutrition.
+I adapted the recipe to this magnificent African stew from Mark Hayman’s cookbook What The Hell Shall I cook?
+It’s not my kind of cookbook but he has many excellent recipes and vital information about nutrition.

 - Olive oil

 - 1 large onion - diced

 - 3 celery stalks - diced – optional

 - 1 – 2 tablespoons curry paste - I used Thai red curry paste

 - 4 small sweet potatoes* - peeled and sliced or diced

 - 1 can - 28oz./ 800 gram diced tomatoes or 3 large ripe tomatoes

 - 7-10 leaves kale - spinach, Swiss chard or collard green, chopped (remove the spine of the kale)